 So is it a good idea to use power words?
 It’s not just a good idea, it’s a DAMN good idea!!

 “Humanize” the experience as much as possible.
 It helps you to be clearer and to appear that you want to connect with the audience.
 Colleagues, direct reports, customers or participants in a presentation should not have to struggle to translate every sentence you say to them.
-You might as well be speaking Mandarin.
-Any speaker who won’t take the time to be personable and clear will lose the audience, customers and money.
-Let me put it another way for business executives: a shortfall will be experienced in your ability to maximize organizational capability and, in effect, profitability.
+You might as well be speaking gibberish.
+Any speaker who won’t take the time to be clear and personable, will lose the audience, customers and opportunity.
+Let me put it another way for business executives: a shortfall will be experienced in your ability to maximize organizational capability and in effect, profitability.

 Which headline in each example would convince you to spend time reading it?

 Money Saving Secrets Every Professional Should Know

 7 Money Saving Secrets Every Professional Should Know

 Surprising Reasons Why Customers Remain Loyal To Your Business

 5 Surprising Reasons For Why Customers Remain Loyal To Your Business

 Can We Really Trust Tap Water?
 Things You Should Know

 Can We Really Trust Tap Water?
 3 Things You Should Know